Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

 - Hit F5 to build and run.

-- More information on building the C SDK and samples can be found [here](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/devbox_setup.md).
+- More information on building the Azure IoT C SDK and samples can be found [here](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/devbox_setup.md).

-## Setup C SDK vcpkg for Linux or Mac development environment
+## Setup Azure IoT C SDK vcpkg for Linux or Mac development environment

 - Open a command prompt and run the following commands: